Fitch retracts report on Digital Realty buying Telx

-Fitch Ratings on Monday retracted a rating report on Digital Realty Trust Inc (DLR.N) that said the company had bought privately owned data center peer Telx Group Inc.
+July 13 Fitch Ratings on Monday retracted a rating report on Digital Realty Trust Inc that said the company had bought privately owned data center peer Telx Group Inc.

 The ratings agency said the release was inadvertently issued earlier in the day. (bit.ly/1M2gGPY)

-Digital Realty was not immediately available for comment.
+Fitch and Digital Realty were not immediately available for comment.
 Telx declined to comment.

 Digital Realty, a data center REIT, has not made any statement on buying Telx.